apache/apisix/docs/en/latest/plugins/inspect.md

 # create a hooks file to set a test breakpoint
 # Note that the breakpoint is associated with the line number,
-# so if the lua code changes, you need to adjust the line number in the hooks file
+# so if the Lua code changes, you need to adjust the line number in the hooks file
 cat <<EOF >/tmp/hooks.lua
 local dbg = require "resty.inspect.dbg"